-What salary do you need to live in Spain in 2026?
+What salary do you actually need to live in Spain in 2026?
 This guide breaks down the cost of living in Barcelona, Madrid, and Valencia with realistic salary requirements for singles, couples, and families.
 We'll cover rent prices, taxes (including the Beckham Law), and what "comfortable living" actually means in each city.

 Use our Spain salary calculator to see your exact take-home pay and affordable neighborhoods.